GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 HTML form elements and attributes have built-in features for basic validation, but you should also use JavaScript to do more robust validation while users are entering data and when they attempt to submit the form.

-{% Aside 'caution' %}
+{% Aside 'warning' %}
-Client-side validation helps users enter data and can avoid unnecessary server load, but you must always validate and sanitize data on your back-end.
+Client-side validation helps users enter data and can avoid unnecessary server load, but you must always validate and sanitize data on your backend.
 {% endAside %}

-[Step 5](https://glitch.com/edit/#!/signin-form-codelab-5) of the sign-in form codelab uses the [Constraint Validation API](https://html.spec.whatwg.org/multipage/forms.html#constraints) (which is [widely supported](https://caniuse.com/#search=constraint%20validation)) to add custom validation using built-in browser UI to set focus and display prompts.
+[Step 5](https://glitch.com/edit/#!/signin-form-codelab-5) of the sign-in form codelab uses the [Constraint Validation API](https://html.spec.whatwg.org/multipage/forms.html#constraints) (which is [widely supported](https://caniuse.com/#feat=constraint-validation)) to add custom validation using built-in browser UI to set focus and display prompts.

 Find out more: [Use JavaScript for more complex real-time validation](https://developers.google.com/web/fundamentals/design-and-ux/input/forms#use_javascript_for_more_complex_real-time_validation).